The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Introduction

-is an isomorphism for all $k \geq 0$. \end{restatable} Though some theorems from the classical Kähler Geometry survive the generalization to the Lie Algebroid Setting, for example the Hodge-Riemann Bilinear relations and the Kodaira Vanishing Theorem \cite{MR4722602}, the previous result implies that there is room for the Hard Lefschetz theorem to fail.
-Indeed this does occur, and we can witness the failure on the $b$-sphere which is discussed in section $4$.
-A classical corollary of the Hard Lefschetz Theorem is that the odd betti numbers of a compact Kähler manifold are even.
-If we assume that the relevant pairing $I$ provided by Poincar\'e Duality carries over to the Algebroid setting, then we get the analogous result: \begin{restatable}{thm}{betti} If $(\A,\rho ,[\cdot, \cdot]_\A,g_\A,\omega_\A,J_\A)$ is a Hodge-Admissible K\"ahler Lie Algebroid such that $I$ is non-degenerate, then the odd degree cohomology groups are even dimensional. \end{restatable} This is examined more closely in section 4.1, and provides an obstruction for a Kähler Lie Algebroid to satisfy the Hard Lefschetz Theorem: \begin{Acknow} The author would like to thank Dr. Yi Lin for the many helpful suggestions and conversations surrounding this result.
-In addition, many details surrounding the results were clarified and illuminated by conversations at Gone Fishing 2025 for which the author expresses gratitude. \end{Acknow}
+\begin{restatable}{thm}{Formality} If $(\A,\rho ,[\cdot, \cdot],h)$ is a Hodge-admissible K\"ahler Lie algebroid, then $\A$ is formal. \end{restatable} A classical corollary of the Hard Lefschetz Theorem is that the odd Betti numbers of a compact Kähler manifold are even.
+If we assume that the relevant pairing $I$ provided by Poincar\'e Duality carries over to the Algebroid setting, then we get an analogous result: \begin{restatable}{thm}{betti} If $(\A,\rho ,[\cdot, \cdot],h)$ is a Hodge-admissible K\"ahler Lie algebroid such that $I$ is non-degenerate, then the odd degree cohomology groups are even dimensional. \end{restatable} This is discussed in Section 4.1, and provides an obstruction for a Kähler Lie Algebroid to satisfy the Hard Lefschetz Theorem. \begin{Acknow} The author would like to thank Dr. Yi Lin for the many helpful suggestions and conversations surrounding this result.
+In addition, many details surrounding the results were clarified and illuminated by conversations at Gone Fishing 2025 for which the author expresses gratitude.
+Finally, the author wishes to express gratitude to the anonymous referee for the helpful suggestions; all of which greatly improved the article in clarity, flow, and simplicity. \end{Acknow}